Walk: Llanthony and Hatterall Ridge, Monmouthshire

-Work up a sweat this spring by exploring one of Britain’s exhilarating national trails, the Offa’s Dyke Path.
-Running along the spine of England and Wales for 177 miles, this ancient path follows the eighth-century fortification built on the order of King Offa in an attempt to divide Mercia from rival kingdoms.
+Running along the spine of England and Wales for 177 miles, the ancient Offa's Dyke Path follows the eighth-century fortification built on the order of King Offa in an attempt to divide Mercia from rival kingdoms.

 1. Into the woods